designed for the Workers’ Building Society by Frederik Bøttger

 They are of two main storeys but with rooms at attic level.
 The row houses are generally 3 windows wide - strictly described as 3 bays wide - although that does tend to cause some confusion as people then imagine bay windows.

-Drawings in the national archive include plans that show some of the houses with rooms on the first floor marked as kitchens which suggest that some of the houses were not single family homes but had at least two apartments.
+Drawings in the national archive include plans that show some of the houses with rooms on the first floor marked as kitchens which indicates that some of the houses were not single family homes but had at least two apartments.
 Earlier estates of workers housing were similarly divided with either ground and first-floor apartments or even divided along the central spine to form front and back apartments.

 The middle houses of each main row have steep gables to the street and the end houses have tall gables not only to the street but also at the end towards the street at right angles and all with windows - some paired and some round headed - to light the attic rooms.
 All the intermediate houses have dormer windows.